Recover Files from Flash Drive That Needs to Be Formatted (Guide)

 How to recover files from flash drive that needs to be formatted?

-Users wonder, “How to get data back if my flash drive says it needs to be formatted and forces me to do so?”
-Indeed, this is not an unreasonable worry: The problem is that everything on it will be lost after formatting if you did not back up flash drive before.
+If you wonder “how to recover files from flash drive that needs to be formatted”, indeed, this is not an unreasonable worry.
+However, everything on it will be lost after formatting if you did not back up flash drive before.

 So please do not format/reformat the USB and stop using it for the time being; we recommend you try the following instructions to extract data from it first.